This post was originally published in [2025] and has been fully updated for 2026 with new data and tools.

 Quitting Too Early After Low Views is Very Bad for a YouTube Channel

-I get it we all wants results VERY fast.
+I get it, we all want results VERY fast.

-There was barely any views for 4 days.
+There were barely any views for 4 days.

 Then on day 5-7 It hit 500,000 views.

 Normal YouTube videos can take months to go viral.
-You Just don’t know!
-I’ve had videos I made years ago still get good traction.
+You just don't know!
+I've had videos I made years ago that still get good traction.

-It doesn’t hurt to having some Youtube be apart of your overall plan!
+It doesn't hurt to have some YouTube as a part of your overall plan!

 Honestly, both types have their uses.

-They both target different audience.
-YouTube shorts can attract new viewers quickly through being discovered in the Shorts feed.
+They both target different audiences.
+YouTube Shorts can attract new viewers quickly by being discovered in the Shorts feed.

-Long-form videos builds a better relationship and helps build trust.
+Long-form videos build a better relationship and help build trust.
 You want both!

-Every view, like, comment or someone subscribing sends good signals about your channel.
-YouTube also likes “watch time.” which long form videos help with.
+Every view, like, comment, or subscription sends good signals about your channel.
+YouTube also likes "watch time," which long-form videos help with.

 I would say Shorts are better to make now.
-For example I make 6-8 short videos to every 1-2 long form YouTube video.
+For example, I make 6-8 short videos for every 1-2 long-form YouTube videos.

 A really nifty strategy is to make 1 normal YouTube video.
 Then you could break that video up and create 5 short videos from it.